Kryptonics: Biography

 Guitarist, Ian Underwood first met Cathy Webb (bass guitar) at Balcatta Senior High School in 1982, forming a band, when drummer Shakir Pichler answered a drummer wanted classified ad.
-The Kryptonics spent eighteen months in rehaersals before their first public performance, supporting The Stems in August 1985.
+The Kryptonics spent eighteen months in rehearsals before their first public performance, supporting The Stems in August 1985.
 Underwood however was not confident singing and playing guitar at the same time so Michael Reynolds was approached to perform lead vocals for the band.
-Shortly after the band recorded its first single, "Baby"/"Plastic Imitation" on local label, Cherry Top.
+Shortly after the band recorded its first single, "Baby"/"Plastic Imitation" on local label, Cherry Top, along with a music video for the A side "Baby".
 On the eve of the single being released in January 1986 Pichler left the band to join another local band, The Bamboos.
 With the loss of Pichler, Underwood decided to go for an even bigger change with the band line-up, taking over the front man responsibilities from Reynolds and recruiting drummer Brett Ford, who had been spending time in England, and had just returned to Perth.
 In addition to Ford, they also had decided to add a guitar player, Peter Hartley, from a band called Lavender Disaster.
 With the new line-up the released their next single, "Land That Time Forgot" / "She's Got Germs", in 1987 on the Easter label and the flexi-single "Cyclops" / "Rock Me to Sleep" which came with issue No. 6 of Vortex fanzine.
 By this time, the band had reached the critical point where Perth bands either collapse or make the attempt at going the next step up, playing interstate.
 Playing interstate from Perth however is a different story than touring out of Brisbane, Melbourne or Adelaide.
 On their first trip, their van broke down in some little town in the middle of nowhere, and they spent three days trying to get rolling again with gigs waiting on the other end of the country.
 When they finally got up on a Sydney stage, things went much better.
 The band played well and audiences liked them, and they got to open for bands such as The Screaming Tribesmen and The Psychotic Turnbuckles.
 They also did some shows as headliners in smaller hotels.
 Chris Dunn from Waterfront Records saw them a couple times on this tour and told them that if they ever wanted to make a record, to come see him at Waterfront.
 After a two-week tour of Sydney, the band returned to Perth, but, buoyed by the success of the tour, they decided to try it again.
 The trip was a disaster, with Ford and Underwood getting arrested halfway across the Nullarbor Plain, subsequent tour dates being cancelled or rescheduled, resulting in a split within the band.
 Webb, Ford and Hartley all left the band and they were replaced by Russell Hopkinson and Greg Hitchcock, both from The Bamboos.
 This line-up recorded the band's first EP, Sixty Nine, which was released by Sydney-based label Waterfront in May 1989.
 Hopkinson and Hitchcock however left the band prior to the tour to promote the record, leaving Underwood to recruit his fourth line-up.